unibuc-cs/software-engineering-product-5togo/README.md

 # Breeze
 Breeze is a sleek and intuitive weather app designed to provide real-time, hyper-local forecasts with ease.
-Whether you're planning your day, tracking multiple locations, or staying ahead of severe weather alerts, Breeze delivers accurate and up-to-date information in a clean, user-friendly interface.
+Whether you're planning your day or vacation, tracking multiple locations, or staying ahead of severe weather alerts, Breeze delivers accurate and up-to-date information in a clean, user-friendly interface.
 With personalized recommendations and seamless updates, staying informed about the weather has never been this effortless.

 ## PRODUCT VISION
 **FOR** individuals who spend a lot of time outdoors